Coastal tourism development

-Strategically located on the northern coast of Peru, this master plan proposes a tourism development that balances infrastructure and nature.
-Designed to enhance the hotel and residential experience, it integrates natural landscapes with artificial lagoons, high-standard hotels and recreational areas.
+This master plan is strategically located on the northern coast of Peru and proposes a tourism development that balances infrastructure and nature.
+Designed to enhance the hotel and residential experience, the plan integrates natural landscapes with artificial lagoons, high-end hotels, and recreational areas.

-The proposal includes three sectors: an access area with an aerodrome and commerce, a central area with hotels and sports spaces, and a coastal sector with a beach club and marina.
-A sustainable design that maximizes the natural environment.
+The proposal includes three sectors: an access area with an aerodrome and commercial spaces; a central area with hotels and sports facilities; and a coastal sector with a beach club and marina.
+It is a sustainable design that maximizes the natural environment.

 Location: